Randy Newman Reached Into His Past for ‘Marriage Story’ Score

 “I’ve certainly been typecast as doing animation, and I do it all right.
 The last two ‘Toy Story’ films had some big emotional content at the end of the picture.
 But it’s not like ‘Ragtime’ or ‘Avalon,’ ” he says, bringing up a couple of the scores on which he really made his name — “except they don’t make pictures like that anymore.
 It may have been what I was really good at.”

 “Before starting I thought, is it important what kind of music these people would be listening to, if they ever listen to music?
 Is it gonna sound old-fashioned?
 Are people going to wait for the bass drum to come in and take off, and it never does?
-But I said, ‘What the fuck.’
-This score fit the emotional journey, and I could have done it with acoustic guitar and something, but I don’t think so.”
+But I said, ‘What the f—.’
+This score fit the emotional journey that these people are on.
+And (maybe) I could have done it with acoustic guitar and something, but I don’t think so.”

-It’s prominent enough to have been an unusual flashpoint for discussion and appreciation at festivals, before the film’s theatrical debut Nov.
-6 and Netflix bow exactly one month later.